izhangzhihao/intellij-rainbow-brackets/README.md

 * Scope highlighting

+**The highlight effects will not remove after release the shortcuts, but press `ESC` key can do this.
+You could also config `Press any key to remove the highlighting effect` in setting page.**

 <kbd>Ctrl + Button3</kbd>(Windows & Linux) or <kbd>Meta+ Button3</kbd>(Mac):

 NOTE: <kbd>Button3</kbd> means "Secondary Click (click or tap with two fingers)" on Mac os, "Right click" for Windows or Linux.